-PERFORMANCE UNITS.
-A plan participant will not recognize income upon the grant of performance units.
-In general, a plan participant will recognize ordinary income at the time he or she receives payment with respect to performance units in the amount of the payment.
+A plan participant will not recognize income upon the grant of performance units and performance share awards.
+In general, a plan participant will recognize ordinary income at the time he or she receives payment with respect to performance units in the amount of the payment and at the time he or she receives the shares in the amount equal to the fair market value of the Common Stock.